X

 The worst-case scenario is you get to this point.
 But this happens to the best of us, as hard as we try.
 (We all have stubborn family members.)
 What do you do then?
 The kindest way to start is to accept it, and re-emphasise that you would prefer not to receive gifts in the future.
 Don’t forget to explain why that’s the case, in a way you know that won’t hurt their feelings.

 And once you’ve done that, see if you can return the gift.
 (Start gifting with gift receipts, if you haven’t already.)
 If not, re-purpose!
-Re-gift to someone else whom you know would love or need it.
 Upcycle it if it’s a product that can be upcycled.
 If all else fails, donate.

 Charity shops are already overwhelmed with stuff, and especially so during the festive season.
 So try to look for alternatives.
-Second-hand book stores have been hit hard by COVID and are always struggling to meet their bills with all the rent inflation.
+Second-hand book stores have been hit hard the past few years and are always struggling to meet their bills with all the rent inflation.
 Wherever possible, support such local businesses, talk to shop owners, build connections.

 And after all this, if the gifter asks you what you did with that gift?
 Share your process with them, and why you decided to do all this.
 Remember to thank them for the thought, and use our guide to find a no gift alternative for them, if that’s what they want too.